Back to Tutorials

 Step 3: Calling an agent from a workflow

-Workflows and agents aren't rivals — they compose.
-The natural pattern is a workflow that owns the structure and delegates the judgment to an agent at exactly one step.
-Wrap an agent call inside a step like any other logic:
+Workflows and agents aren't competing approaches.
+They compose — and the natural pattern is a workflow that owns the structure while handing off judgment to an agent at exactly one point in the graph.

 import { createStep } from "@mastra/core/workflows";